up4i/up4i/README.md

 ## About

 Cybersecurity student who lives in the terminal.
-I build AI-powered tools and automations, follow the TON ecosystem closely, and run a multi-agent Claude system that handles daily briefings, price alerts, and on-demand Telegram commands.
+I build AI-powered tools and automations & follow the TON ecosystem closely.

-Running EndeavourOS (Arch) + KDE Plasma.
-RTX 5060.
-Kitty terminal.
-Everything in the shell.
-Dual-booted with Windows 10 for gaming.
+Running EndeavourOS (Arch) + KDE Plasma & Win 10 (for games)

 ---